Post

 It sounds harsh, though.
 Maybe the harshness makes the words seem like too much of a leap.
 I can try describing the exact same crime in many different ways.
 “Your life has been incredibly fruitful.
 Despite all odds, you have surprised the world.
 We will be sure never to let that mistake happen again.”
 Or, “We regret to inform you that, due to overwhelming odds against your favor, the subsequent resources for life have been withheld and redistributed to others more likely to benefit from them.”

 That last one almost seems palatable if you have strong socialist leanings.
 Try saying it to my colleague in the face, then, like this: “We regret to inform you that, due to overwhelming probability of increased health insurance claims and federal welfare burden, you are projected to expend resources otherwise available to healthier adults suffering from acute rather than chronic conditions such as your own.
 As such, in accordance with the law of public democracy, your line of credit, salary, and internet communications will cease to function by the end of the calendar month.
 Thank you for choosing Life; we hope you enjoyed your time, and please remember to kindly fill the exit survey.”
-If you cringe saying such a thing to him today, why not cringe saying such a thing when he was a child, or when he was a baby, or when he was in the womb, or when he was an embryo?
+If you wince saying such a thing to him today, why not wince saying such a thing when he was a child, or when he was a baby, or when he was in the womb, or when he was an embryo?

 I am afraid some day will come when it won’t frighten us anymore to even say such things even to a person’s full adult face.
 When we will even be made to feel guilty for existing with imperfection.
 Oh, my bad, we’re already there.